bravedave/dvc/src/dvc/views/docs/database-retrieval.md

 The Result class offers more services, including advanced sets of data which can be manipulated inline for reporting or data compilation.

-This class can also return general or specific dto objects.
+This class can also return general or specific DTO objects.

 #### Specific DTO Objects
-A general dto object is equivalent to a MySQL's fetch_object data structure, this can be made more specific by including a template in the app\dao\dto folder
+In general - a DTO object is equivalent to a MySQL's fetch_object data structure, this can be made more specific by including a template in the _app\dao\dto_ folder

 #### dtoSet
 The result class can return all the rows of a given query in an array of dtos.